How to setup FastAPI with Tailwind CSS

 Script for running the TailwindCSS CLI build process

-We can create a script in the package.json file to run the TailwindCSS CLI build process
+We can create a script in the package.json file to run the TailwindCSS CLI build process.

 "scripts": {

-"dev": "npx tailwindcss -i ./styles/app.css -o ../static/css/app.css --watch"
+"dev": "npx @tailwindcss/cli -i ./styles/app.css -o ../static/css/app.css --watch"

 },

-And then simply run
+And then simply run.

 npm